cmhedrick/wposter/README.md

 **Not fully implemented yet!** But this will eventually allow a user to call the function to get another prompt.
 Which then will scrape a copy of the WordPress post with that given ID.
 This way the copy can be open locally in your browser!
 5. `q`
 Kills the session.
 Provides a cute message on exit.

+*Shout out to Dillinger.io for the awesome Mark Writer*